o1-labs-XT/mastermind-zkApp/README.md

   - Only the registered Code Master can call this method.
   - The method enforces the correct sequence by ensuring that the `turnCount` is **non-zero** (to avoid collision with the `createGame` call) and **even**.
-  - If the game `isSolved`, this method is blocked.
+  - If the game is already solved (indicated by `turnCount` being set to `255`), this method can be called, but it will throw an error.
-  - If the Code Breaker exceeds the `maxAttempts`, this method cannot be executed.
+  - If the Code Breaker exceeds the `maxAttempts`, this method can be called, but it will throw an error.

-- After the initial checks pass, the plain `unseparatedSecretCombination` input is separated into 4 digits, hashed with the salt, and asserted against the `solutionHash` state to verify the integrity of the secret combination.
+- After the initial checks pass, the `unseparatedSecretCombination` input is separated into 4 digits, hashed with the salt, and asserted against the `solutionHash` state to verify the integrity of the secret combination.

+- The `roundCount` is calculated from `turnCount` and used as a key to fetch the most recent guess from the offchainState's `roundToGuessMap`.

-- The [latestGuess](#latestguess) from the previous turn is fetched, split into individual digits, and compared against the secret combination.
+- The latest guess is then split into individual digits and compared with the secret combination.
 Based on this comparison, a clue is generated.

   - Each clue consists of four digits, where each digit can be `0`, `1`, or `2`, representing feedback from the Code Master: